 Day of the Dead is a holiday celebrated in November, usually unfolding over two or three days.
 Depending on the country, it is called different things.
 For example, some countries celebrate Día de Todos Los Santos (All Saints Day) on November 1st, and Día de Los Fieles Difuntos (All Souls Day) is on the 2nd.

 In Mexico, Día de Los Muertos is a two-day celebration, starting on November 1st and culminating in the famous Day of The Dead celebrations on the 2nd.
-Mexicans host elaborate processions and decorate altars with marigolds and their staple Sugar skulls to mark the occasion.
+Day of the Dead in Mexico is celebrated with elaborate processions and decorate altars with marigolds, sugar skulls, pan de muerto, and other traditional Day of the Dead foods.

 Best Day of the Dead Crafts for Kids